FELLOWSHIPS

 Fellowships

-The program provides dissertation fellowships to Ph.D. students in the amount of $17,500.
-Fellows receive $10,000 of funding upon notification of the award, and the remaining $7,500 is awarded upon receipt of dissertation.
+The program provides dissertation fellowships to Ph.D. students.
+Fellows receive part of the funding upon notification of the award, and the remaining balance is awarded upon receipt of dissertation.

 Fellows are required to write a dissertation on the economics of health care under Professors Mulligan and Philipson and participate at the annual conference at the University of Chicago, where they will present and discuss their work.